Struct Config

 §wallet_descriptor: Option<Vec<String>>

-This should be a list of ouptut descriptors that we should add to our watch-only wallet.
+This should be a list of output descriptors that we should add to our watch-only wallet.
 This works just like wallet_xpub, but with a descriptor.

 §config_file: Option<String>